Commissioned art by @abatintheattic on twitter.

 The Life You Gave Me

-by R.E.
-Brenner
+by Ren Brenner

 After being recruited into a ship of vigilante pirates, street kid Maddy falls deeply in love with noble pirate Araevin, before one day disappearing without a trace.
 Years later they stumble into each other with new lives and new traumas, trying to fit lost puzzle pieces back into place.
-More info here.
+More info.

 Banner art by Grendel Menz.

-This carrd was last updated April 17th, 2025.
+This carrd was last updated May 28th, 2025.

 About the book;